p081/Project081/README.md

 ## Simple instructions

 Simply grab a simple 8GB or larger USB stick, go to https://p081.github.io in any browser, click on the Download section and download your image.
 Then you can use Disk Utility (Built into Mac OS X), or balenaEtcher (macOS, Linux, Windows) to write the DMG to a USB flash drive!
-Download it from here: https://github.com/balena-io/etcher
+Download it from here: https://github.com/balena-io/etcher.
+You can write with other tools but support is up to you.

 ## Booting

 Enter the boot menu on your Early 2008 Mac (By powering on the computer and holding ⌥ until you see a while screen) Select the Project 081 volume (which may have a different name depending on what version you're using).
 Then erase your disk and install as normal.
 Patches will be applied automatically if available.
 Fixing issues

 A lot of issues cannot be fixed.
 If your Mac has Intel GMA X3100 graphics for example, it will not get any GPU acceleration.
 Take a look at the Compatibility List and before you report an issue, make sure it's not already listed.
 Most Macs will not have perfect compatibility.. yet..
-If your issue isn't listed in the Compatibility list:

-Contact me on Discord (speedie#8260) or on Twitter (@spdgmr)
+If your issue isn't listed in the Compatibility list contact me on Discord or on Twitter if you have any questions

 ## Troubleshooting

-For most people, this would work instantly, but maybe with some issues if you have one of the models listed above.

-If you have an iMac8,1 or MacBookPro4,1 and you aren't getting any sound, you may have picked the wrong image.
-Those machines need a special image so download the BLUE one.
-If it still doesn't work, contact me.

-If you can't boot with a MacPro3,1, do note that a lot of GPUs aren't compatible.
-For the best results, use official original GPUs.
-Known supported GPUs: Radeon HD 2600XT
+Check compatibility (pastebin above) or contact me on Discord, Twitter.

 ## Download